raspberrypi/documentation/raspbian/updating.md

 ### Upgrading from Stretch to Buster

-> :warning: **Warning**: Upgrading an existing Stretch image is possible, but is not guaranteed to work in every circumstance.
-If you wish to try upgrading a Stretch image to Buster, we strongly recommend making a backup first — we can accept no responsibility for loss of data from a failed update.
+**Warning**: Upgrading an existing Stretch image is possible, but is not guaranteed to work in every circumstance and we do not recommend it.
+If you wish to try upgrading a Stretch image to Buster, we strongly suggest making a backup first — we can accept no responsibility for loss of data from a failed update.

 To upgrade, first modify the files `/etc/apt/sources.list` and `/etc/apt/sources.list.d/raspi.list`.
 In both files, change every occurrence of the word `stretch` to `buster`.
 (Both files will require sudo to edit.)